The History of the Jews in Ukraine

 The decision to kill all Jews in Kiev was taken by the military governor Major General Kurt Eberhard, the police commander of Army Group South, SS-Obergruppen fuhrer Friedrich Jeckeln and the commander of the Einsatz-gruppe C Otto Rasch.

-Otto Rasch at the Nuremberg Trials Sonderkommando 4a, as a sub-unit of Einsatzgruppe C, together with the assistance of the SD and Order Police battalions with the Ukrainian Auxiliary Police, supported by the Wehrmacht, carried out the orders.
+Friedrich Jeckeln and Otto Rash Sonderkommando 4a, as a sub-unit of Einsatzgruppe C, together with the assistance of the SD and Order Police battalions with the Ukrainian Auxiliary Police, supported by the Wehrmacht, carried out the orders.

 Sonderkommando 4a and the 45th battalion of the Teutonic Order Police carried out the shelling.
 Soldiers of the 303rd Battalion of the Teutonic Order Police were guarding the outer perimeter of the execution site at the time.